marcmoreno112/extintores-front/README.md

 Frontend project for the Extintores app.
 This application shows a public list of extinguishers.
 The logged user can create new ones and delete or update extinguishers created by him.

-Follow the link to access the front repository: https://github.com/isdi-coders-2023/Marc-Moreno-Final-Project-back-202304-bcn
+Follow the link to access the back repository: https://github.com/isdi-coders-2023/Marc-Moreno-Final-Project-back-202304-bcn

 ## Scripts